StateBoard

 Answers to the questions that come up most.

-The current scope (v0)
+The current release

-shipped/mock/missing - Read-only public share link
+shipped/mock/missing) - Read-only public share links: revocable, multiple per board

 License